elyxlz/givt-pytorch/README.md

 This repo only implements the causal version of GIVT, and does away with the k mixtures predictions or the use of the full covariance matrix, as for most purposes they did not yield significantly better results.

-The decoder transformer implementation is also modernized, adopting a Llama style architecture with gated MLPs, SilU, RMSNorm, and RoPE.
+The decoder transformer implementation is also modernized, adopting a Llama style architecture with gated MLPs, SiLU, RMSNorm, and RoPE.

 ## Install
 ```sh